danieljprice/phantom/docs/analysis.rst

 The data format
 ~~~~~~~~~~~~~~~
-A fuller description of the data format can be found :doc:`here <the-phantom-native-binary-format>`.
+A fuller description of the data format can be found :doc:`here <dumpfile>`.

 Global quantities
 ~~~~~~~~~~~~~~~~~